hansreier/techreier/eDrops/src/main/resources/static/markdown/markdown.md

 The generated embedded HTML also is not as clean as if markdown is used.
 Language resource files is used in this project, but only for short text.

+### Security

+Markdown does not prevent HTML injection, since it is possible to add plan HTML to markdown.
+To avoid security problems a sanitizer should be used to remove dangerous HTML.
+A problem with this is that it also limits the use of som useful HTML tags included in the markdown.
+It is possible to configure a sanitizer, but it can be tricky.
+The right adjustment of numbers used in the table example below, is e.g. removed by the sanitizer I use, if I turn on sanitizing.

 ### Examples

 Example of embeded image in markdown.